-Although they look cute but they are aggressive and very territorial – especially during the breeding season.
-Freshwater puffer fish can immerse themselves in water or air when they are stressed or frightened in some other way.
-They are ferocious predators with many hunting techniques.
+Although they are physically attractive, and ironically they are very aggressive and are usually territorial, when it is time to breed.
+Freshwater puffer fish can immerse themselves in water when they are stressed or frightened in some other way.
+These species are fierce predators that have various techniques for hunting preys.

 Housing Requirements for Water Puffers